Ram-95/Weather_Forecast_Application/README.md

   3. Feels like
   4. Weather - Sunny, Cloudy, Windy etc.,

- Note: This script only works for Popular Indian Locations.
+ Note: This script returns the weather forecast for Popular Indian Locations only.